Date palm: Forks

-In the past, sticky dates were served using specialized small forks having two metal tines, called daddelgaffel in Scandinavia.
+In the past, sticky dates were served using specialised small forks having two metal tines, called daddelgaffel in Scandinavia.
 Some designs were patented.
 These have generally been replaced by an inexpensive pale-colored knobbled plastic fork that resembles a date branch, which is traditionally included with numerous brands of prepackaged trays of dates, though this practice has declined in response to increased use of resealable packaging and calls for fewer single-use plastics.

 Seeds

-Date seeds are soaked and ground up for animal feed.
-Their oil is suitable for use in cosmetics and dermatological applications.
-The oil contains lauric acid (36%) and oleic acid (41%).
-Date palm seeds contain 0.56–5.4% lauric acid.
-They can also be processed chemically as a source of oxalic acid.
-Date seeds are also ground and used in the manner of coffee beans, or as an additive to coffee.
-Experimental studies have shown that feeding mice with the aqueous extract of date pits exhibit anti-genotoxic effects and reduce DNA damage induced by N-nitroso-N-methylurea.
+Date palm seeds contain 0.56–5.4% lauric acid and can also be processed chemically as a source of oxalic acid.
+Their oil, which contains lauric acid (36%) and oleic acid (41%), is suitable to be used in cosmetics and dermatological applications.
+The seeds can be soaked and ground up for animal feed.
+They can also be ground and used in the manner of coffee beans, or as an additive to coffee.
+Experimental studies have shown that feeding mice with the aqueous extract of date seeds exhibit anti-genotoxic effects and reduce DNA damage induced by N-nitroso-N-methylurea.